Assessment of the Implementation of Safeguarding Culture Standards of the Catholic Church in Aotearoa New Zealand

 • conducting a review of the Australian government department’s child protection policy for the Australian Department of Foreign Affairs and Trade (DFAT).

-The output of the assessment will be a report provided to TRT to be considered by the Mixed Commission and the National Safeguarding and Professional Standards Committee.
+The output of the assessment is a report provided to TRT to be considered by the Mixed Commission and the National Safeguarding and Professional Standards Committee.
 It is the Mixed Commission that will determine the response to conclusions and recommendations arising from the report.
-A summary of the final assessment report will be made publicly available on the TRT website.

 WordPress Cookie Plugin by Real Cookie Banner Skip to content